Novicell/novicell-overlay/README.md

 ## Usage

 Written in pure Vanilla JS, it has *no dependencies*.
-It ships with a sample LESS file, for easy implementation with the [novicell-frontend setup](https://github.com/Novicell/novicell-frontend).
+It ships with a sample POST-CSS file, for easy implementation with the [novicell-frontend setup](https://github.com/Novicell/novicell-frontend).
 Use the styles for inspiration and then make your own styles.

 ### Install with npm